Heimat: Modern history

 The specific aspects of Heimat—love and attachment to homeland—left the idea vulnerable to easy assimilation into the fascist "blood and soil" literature of the National Socialists.

 It was conceived by the National Socialists (Nazis) that the Volk community is deeply rooted in the land of their Heimat through their practice of agriculture and their ancestral lineage going back hundreds and thousands of years.
 The Third Reich was regarded at the deepest level as the sacred Heimat of the unified Volk community—the national slogan was One Reich, One Volk, One Führer.
 Those who were taken to Nazi concentration camps were those who were officially declared by the SS to be "enemies of the volk community" and thus a threat to the integrity and security of the heimat.

 The contemporary conception of Heimat is most readily seen in the Heimatfilm from the Heimat period c.
 1946–1965, in which filmmakers placed a profound emphasis on nature and the provincial homeliness of Germany.
 Forests, mountains, landscapes, and rural areas portrayed Germany in a homely light with which the German people readily identified.

 In 1984, Edgar Reitz released his film Heimat, highlighting the provincial sense of belonging and the conflict that exists between urban and rural life.

 Alon Confino, in his book Germany as a Culture of Remembrance: Promises and Limits of Writing History (2006) sees the post-war concept of Heimat as having emerged as a reaction to Germany's self-imposed position on the world stage, a symptom of the forced introversion following the world wars, and an attempt at individual distancing from responsibility for Nazi Germany's actions.

+A group of researchers from Max Planck Society discovered a dense gas cloud in the molecular cloud Sagittarius B2, known as the Large Molecule Heimat.